alexandragrecu/AMSS-Project/README.md

 ## UML Diagrams
 All the UML diagrams can be found [here](https://miro.com/app/board/o9J_le1A484=/?share_link_id=783683109578).
-If you can't see the diagrams, zoom out until they will appear on the left side of the screen.
+If you can't see the diagrams, zoom out until they appear on the left side of the screen.

 We have:
 - One General Diagram - State diagram
-- Three Behavioral Diagrams
+- Three Behavioral Diagrams - Communication diagrams
-- Three Class Diagrams
+- Three Structural Diagrams - Class diagrams

 ## Design patterns